Google-Health/imaging-research/path-foundation/README.md

 data) does not contain PHI.

 ### Limitations
-Intended for research purposes only
-The model has only been validated for a limited number of the potential downstream tasks involving H&E histopathology interpretation that this model could be used for.
+Intended for research purposes only.
+The model has only been validated for a limited number of the many potential downstream tasks involving H&E histopathology.
+This model version was trained and validated only on H&E images from a limited set of scanners and countries.
+Model output may not generalize well to data from other image types, patient populations, or scanner manufacturers not used in training.
 Task-specific validation remains an important aspect of model development by the end-user.
-This version model was trained and validated only on H&E images from a limited set of scanners and countries.
-Model output may not generalize well to data from other image types, patient populations, or scanner manufacturers not used in training.
 Training and validation was performed on patches corresponding to 5x, 10x, and 20x magnification (~2 µm/pixel, ~1 µm/pixel, ~0.5 µm/pixel, respectively).
 Using input patches corresponding to magnifications other than these has not been evaluated.
-The model is only used to generate embeddings of the user-owned dataset.
-It does not generate any predictions or diagnosis on its own Developers should ensure any downstream model developed using this tool is validated to ensure performance is consistent against intended use demographics and image characteristics e.g., age, sex, gender, scanner etc.
+The model is only used to generate embeddings of user-owned data or the provided, publicly available data.
+It does not generate any predictions or diagnosis on its own.
+As with any research, developers should ensure any downstream application is validated to understand performance using data that is appropriately representative of the intended use setting (e.g., age, sex, gender, condition, scanner, etc.).